Background pattern

 • blood clot (thrombosis) in a blood vessel in the legs or lungs (pulmonary embolism), high blood pressure, low blood pressure, migraine, varicose veins,

-• nausea, vomiting, inflammation of the stomach and/or intestines, diarrhea, constipation,
+• nausea, vomiting, stomach and/or intestinal inflammation, diarrhea, constipation,

-• sudden swelling of the skin or mucous membranes (tongue or throat) and/or difficulty swallowing along with difficulty breathing (angioedema), hair loss (alopecia), eczema, hives, itching, dry skin, oily skin (seborrheic dermatitis),
+• sudden swelling of the skin or mucous membranes (tongue or throat) and/or difficulty swallowing along with difficulty breathing (angioedema), hair loss (alopecia), eczema, rash, itching, dry skin, oily skin (seborrheic dermatitis),

 • neck pain, pain in the limbs and muscle cramps,

-• breast lumps (benign or cancerous), milk secretion from the breasts without being pregnant (galactorrhea), ovarian cysts, hot flashes, absence of periods, heavy periods, vaginal bleeding, vaginal dryness, lower abdominal pain (pelvic), abnormal Pap smear, loss of interest in sex,
+• breast lumps (benign or cancerous), milk secretion from the breasts without being pregnant (galactorrhea), ovarian cysts, hot flashes, absence of periods, very heavy periods, vaginal bleeding, vaginal dryness, pain in the lower abdomen (pelvic), abnormal Pap smear, loss of interest in sex,

 • fluid retention, lack of energy, excessive thirst, increased sweating,